multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 <img src="assets/lambertian.png" alt="First Image" style="width: 45%;display: inline-block;" />
 <img src="assets/gamma.png" alt="gamma" style="width: 45%;display: inline-block;" />
 </div>

+## Metal
+We gonna start a new material struct data type.

+## Albedo
+the term albedo (Latin for “whiteness”) is used to describe the fraction of incident light that is reflected by a surface.

 ## links
 - [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)